Non-Fermi liquid induced by Bose metal with protected subsystem symmetries

 In order to further explore the influence of the IR singularity from the nodal lines, we also consider the quadratic-band-touching fermions located at four different symmetric positions in the Brillouin zone, namely $\mathbf{k}=(\pm k_{0},0),(0,\pm k_{0})$ (see Fig.~\ref{fig:multi}).
 The lattice boson dispersion, $\omega_q \sim |{\sin (q_x/2)} {\sin (q_y/2)}|$, allows two kinds of IR singularities.
-The first kind acts mainly within the same patch, defined as a small area in momentum space around each quadratic band-touching point.
+The first kind acts mainly within the same small area in momentum space around each quadratic band-touching point.
 This involves the small momentum transfer ${\bf q} = (\delta q_x, \delta q_y)$, where $|\delta q_x|, |\delta q_y| \ll k_0$, with the relevant bosonic excitations described by $\omega_q \sim |\delta q_x \delta q_y|$.
-The second kind involves the large momentum transfer (in one of the two directions) between the reflection-related patches, namely ${\bf q} = (\delta q_x, 2k_0)$ or ${\bf q} = (2k_0, \delta q_y)$, with the corresponding bosonic soft mode $\omega_q \sim |\delta q_x \sin (k_0)|$ or $\omega_q \sim |\sin (k_0) \delta q_y|$.
-Considering the one-loop self-energy correction, it is found that the small momentum process in each patch dominates the low energy scaling.
+The second kind involves the large momentum transfer (in one of the two directions) between the reflection-related areas in momentum space, namely ${\bf q} = (\delta q_x, 2k_0)$ or ${\bf q} = (2k_0, \delta q_y)$, with the corresponding bosonic soft mode $\omega_q \sim |\delta q_x \sin (k_0)|$ or $\omega_q \sim |\sin (k_0) \delta q_y|$.
+Considering the one-loop self-energy correction, it is found that the small momentum process in each area dominates the low energy scaling.
 Hence the same low energy fixed point found earlier should apply in the scaling limit.
 On the other hand, the large momentum transfer in one of the momentum directions leads to a non-analytic correction to the fermion self-energy.
 For example, at the one-loop level, we find ${\rm Re} \Sigma \sim \omega \ln \omega + \omega^{3/2}$ and ${\rm Im} \Sigma \sim \omega + \omega^{3/2}$.
-Here the subleading $\omega^{3/2}$ is from the large momentum transfer between the patches.
+Here the subleading $\omega^{3/2}$ is from the large momentum transfer between different areas in momentum space.
 Hence the second derivative $\partial^2 {\rm Im} \Sigma / \partial \omega^2 \sim \omega^{-1/2}$ diverges, which is in principle visible in the fermion scattering rate measurement in ARPES \cite{RevModPhys.75.473}.
-In this sense, the large momentum inter-patch process is dangerously irrelevant. and may play an important role in the characterization of the underlying fermionic ground state.
+In this sense, the large momentum transfer process between different areas in momentum space is dangerously irrelevant. and may play an important role in the characterization of the underlying non-Fermi liquid ground state.

 \emph{Bose metal--} We first consider the ring-exchange model of bosons on the square lattice \cite{PhysRevB.66.054526},

 where $\Delta_{xy} \phi_{\bf r} = \phi_{\bf r} - \phi_{{\bf r}+{\hat {\bf x}}} - \phi_{{\bf r}+{\hat {\bf y}}} + \phi_{{\bf r}+{\hat {\bf x}} + {\hat {\bf y}}}$ is defined on each plaquette.
 Here $n_{\bf r}$ and $\phi_{\bf r}$ correspond to the boson number and the phase of the boson wave function at each lattice site ${\bf r}=(x,y)$, which satisfy the canonical commutation relation, $[\phi_{\bf r}, n_{\bf r'}] = i \delta_{{\bf r}{\bf r'}}$. $\bar{n}$ is the mean boson density.
 The phase $\phi_{\bf r}$ is $2\pi$ periodic, $\phi_{\bf r} = \phi_{\bf r} + 2\pi$, so that $n_{\bf r}$ takes the integer values.
 The ring-exchange interaction correspond to the two-particle correlated hopping in each plaquette such that the boson number in each row and column of the lattice is preserved.